ddossot/NxBRE/README.txt

  Inference Engine

+  * Added support for labeled fact atoms from the rule base (feature request 1798783).

   * Added a configuration parameter to allow the addition of extra DLLs in the on-the-fly compilation context (feature request 1873414).